snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/reference/snowplow_web/index.md

 :::info

-The following pages are reference documents used mostly for developers and advanced users of the Snowplow Web Package.
+The following pages are reference documents intended mostly for developers and advanced users of the Snowplow Web Package.

 :::